 Nofio Ysgol formalises national standards and methodology for the teaching of swimming to children throughout Wales.

-Using Nofio Ysgol, the new framework for School Swimming in Wales, we will challenge and support schools and Educational Authorities to rethink how they deliver School Swimming and to join us in the goal of getting Every Child in Wales a Swimmer.
+Using Nofio Ysgol, the framework for School Swimming in Wales, we will challenge and support schools and Educational Authorities to rethink how they deliver School Swimming and to join us in the goal of getting Every Child in Wales a Swimmer.